scheinerman/SimplePlanarGraphs.jl/README.md

 **Caveat Emptor**: This code is not ready for prime time!

+## Generating Planar Graphs

+The function `random_triangulation(n::Int)` creates an `n`-vertex planar graph in which all faces, except perhaps the outside face, are triangles.

+It uses the `triangulations(pts)` function where `pts` is an `n`-by-`2` array of numbers.
+This builds the Delauney triangulation graph on those points.

 ## Counting Crossings

 The function `count_cross(G)` counts the number of crossings in the `xy`-embedding